groverj3/groverj3.github.io/content/articles/2024-04-20_managing-software-on-a-multiuser-linux-system-update.md

 As the only full-time bioinformatics scientist at a midsize biotech company I have once again found myself in the situation of managing a server for my own work.
 As we add more people, we need processes that scale well.
-My goal is to make this system, augmented with cloud resources, work until reaching 4-5 users.
+My goal is to make this system, augmented with cloud resources, work as a primary compute server until reaching 4-5 users.
+At that point, it makes more sense to use such a system for testing and prototyping rather than a main compute resource.

 Consider these tips an addendum to my previous article on the subject.